Online Mathematics Courses at South Dakota State University

 - Start Date: SDSU classes may start before the High School semester begins.
 To find the start date for the semester, check the academic calendar link on this page: https://www.sdstate.edu/academics/academic-calendar.
 You should ensure that you have access to a computer and internet (outside of school) to begin classes on time.

 - Due dates are set in stone: There is a schedule of due dates provided in the syllabus and you are expected to complete these assignments by the due date.
 Early make-ups (before the due date) are allowed for University/ High School Absences, such as: participating in HS/University sporting event or class trip.
-Note that this doesn’t include vacations, illness, injury, work, etc. The only exception to this is exams- exceptions must be approved by the instructor and documentation is required.
+Note that this doesn’t include vacations, illness, injury, work, etc. For exams, any make-up requests must be approved by the instructor and documentation is required.
 (More information on this can be found in the syllabus.)

 - You follow SDState’s school calendar: Your HS may have days off that we do not and vice versa.
 Although you may not have school (vacation, snow day, etc.) you must still do what is expected on the provided class calendar.